michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/ofs-integration.md

 Limitation: The nix package is stored in a read only filesystem path.
 You can currently not change the config files for MTFG.

+**At first lauch of the MTFG Extension nix need to build all dependencies for MTFG this may take several minutes!
+You may want to run `nix run github:michael-mueller-git/Python-Funscript-Editor --refresh` once before using the extension in OFS to see the current build process output.**

 <br>

 ## Troubleshot